Minicell: Generation of minicells

 Minicells of a variety of gram negative and gram positive bacteria, including Escherichia coli and Salmonella enterica, have been reported, but in principle, minicells could be generated for any bacterial species that can be genetically edited.
-Minicells can not reproduce because they do not contain a full copy of the genome.
+Minicells cannot reproduce because they do not contain a full copy of the genome.

 Normal role of minicells in bacteriology

 Scientists hypothesize that minicells are produced by normal bacteria in times of stress so that damaged areas of the cell can be expelled.

 Applications of minicells

 Minicells have been extensively used to study ultrastructure of bacteria using electron cryotomography (cryoET).
 Minicells are ideal for cryoET because they are small enough for the electron beam to penetrate in transmission electron microscopy.

 Bacterial minicells are being developed as a drug delivery system.
 Minicells could be used to deliver genetic material to eukaryotic cells for gene editing.
 They are also being investigated for vaccine development.